jayudit/Interactive-Lab-Hub/Lab 2/README.md

 **We strongly discourage and will reject the results of literal digital or analog clock display.**

-\*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*
+\*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\* Code is linked above.
+For the first version of my clock, I wish to remind users that time is continuous and never stops so they choose to spend their wisely.
+I think a lot of people look at time as something that is continuous and keeps flowing.
+As the day goes on, the hours in the clock slowly fill up.
+A message in the bottom of the screen reminds users to spend their time wisely.

 After you edit and work on the scripts for Lab 2, the files should be upload back to your own GitHub repo!
 You can push to your personal github repo by adding the files here, commiting and pushing.